 Step 2.6 estimates the SF for each unscreened fixed or transient ignition source based on the heat release rate (HRR) required to cause damage to the target set for the fire scenario under evaluation, or to cause ignition of a secondary combustible.
 Liquid fuel spill and high energy arcing fault (HEAF) fires are assigned an SF that is independent of the HRR required to cause damage or ignition.

-Step 2.7 quantifies the final NSP for each fire growth and damage scenario based on an analysis of the detection and suppression methods available for the scenario.
+Step 2.7 quantifies the final NSP for each fire growth and damage scenario based on an analysis of the detection and suppression methods available for the scenario and the estimated time required to damage the target sets.

 The DCDF is re-evaluated at the end of Step 2.1 and the end of Steps 2.3 through 2.7.
-If the refined DCDF is less than 1E-6 at any time in Phase 2, the analysis complete and the finding screens to Green.
+If the refined DCDF is less than 1E-6 at any time in Phase 2, the analysis is complete and the finding screens to Green.
 When all steps have been completed and the final DCDF is still 1E-6 or greater, a Phase 3 assessment is required to determine the final risk significance of the finding.

 02.03 Assumptions and Limitations

-This document describes a simplified tool that provides a slightly conservative, nominally order of magnitude assessment of the risk significance of inspection findings related to the .
+This document describes a simplified tool that provides a slightly conservative, nominally order of magnitude assessment of the risk significance of inspection findings related to the FPP.
 The Fire Protection SDP is a tool that NRC inspectors can easily use to obtain an assessment of the risk significance of a finding.

-The Fire Protection SDP approach has a number of inherent assumptions and limitations.
+The Fire Protection SDP approach has a number of inherent assumptions and limitations, as discussed below.
 A more detailed discussion of these assumptions and limitations is contained in the Supplemental Guidance/Technical Basis for Appendix F (IMC 0308, Attachment 3, Appendix F).

-The Fire Protection SDP assesses the ∆CDF, rather than large early release frequency (LERF), as a measure of risk significance.
-Typically CDF and LERF are assumed to be proportional, such that assessing one is sufficient.
-However, if a finding increases the likelihood of otherwise low probability events that primarily impact LERF (such as fire-induced spurious opening of a containment isolation valve), LERF may be the more appropriate risk metric.
+The Fire Protection SDP assesses the ∆CDF, rather than the change in large early release frequency (∆LERF), as a measure of risk significance.
+Typically, ∆CDF and ∆LERF are assumed to be proportional, such that assessing one is sufficient.
+However, if a finding increases the likelihood of otherwise low probability events that primarily impact LERF (such as fire-induced spurious opening of a containment isolation valve), ∆LERF may be the more appropriate risk metric.
 In this case, the SDP analysis should proceed directly to Phase 3.

 The quantification approach and analysis methods used in this Fire Protection SDP are largely based on existing fire PRA analysis methods.
 As such, the methods are also limited by the current state of the art in fire PRA methodology.

-The Fire Protection SDP focuses on risks due to degraded conditions of the during full power operation of a nuclear power plant.
+The Fire Protection SDP focuses on risks due to degraded conditions of the FPP during full power operation of a nuclear power plant.
 This tool does not address the potential risk significance of fire protection inspection findings in the context of other modes of plant operation (i.e., low power or shutdown).
 In this case, the SDP analysis should proceed directly to Phase 3.

 In the process of simplifying existing fire PRA methods for the purposes of the Phase 2 Fire Protection SDP analysis, compromises in analysis complexity have been made.
 The process strives to achieve order of magnitude estimates of risk significance.
 However, it is recognized that fire PRA methods in general retain considerable uncertainty.
 The Fire Protection SDP strives to minimize the occurrence of false-negative findings.